The Mars Science Laboratory has six wheels, each with its own individual motor.

 The design of the suspension system for the wheels is based on heritage from the "rocker-bogie" system on the Pathfinder and Mars Exploration Rover missions.
 The suspension system is how the wheels are connected to and interact with the rover body.

 The term "bogie" comes from old railroad systems.
-A bogie is a train undercarriage with wheels that can swivel to curve along a track.
+A bogie is a train undercarriage with six wheels that can swivel to curve along a track.

 The term "rocker" comes from the design of the differential, which keeps the rover body balanced, enabling it to "rock" up or down depending on the various positions of the multiple wheels.
 Of most importance when creating a suspension system is how to prevent the rover from suddenly and dramatically changing positions while cruising over rocky terrain.
-If one side of the rover were to travel over a rock, the rover body would go out of balance without a "differential" which helps balance the angle the rover is in at any given time.
-When one side of the rover goes up, the differential in the rover suspension system automatically makes the other side go down to even out the weight load on the six wheels.
+If one side of the rover were to travel over a rock, the rover body would go out of balance without a "differential" or "rocker," which helps balance the angle the rover is in at any given time.
+When one side of the rover goes up, the differential or rocker in the rover suspension system automatically makes the other side go down to even out the weight load on the six wheels.
 This system causes the rover body to go through only half of the range of motion that the "legs" and wheels could potentially experience without a "rocker-bogie" suspension system.

 The rover is designed to withstand a tilt of 45 degrees in any direction without overturning.
 However, the rover is programmed through its "fault protection limits" in its hazard avoidance software to avoid exceeding tilts of 30 degrees during its traverses.